ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.2 List of Holidays - Create/Read/Update/Delete
-#### A. Create Holiday data in Masterdata DB
+#### A. Create Holiday data in Masterdata Database

-Upon receiving a request to add Holiday Data with the input parameters (location_code, holiday_date, holiday_name, holiday_desc, lang_code and is_active), the system store the Holiday in the DB
+Upon receiving a request to add Holiday Data with the input parameters (location_code, holiday_date, holiday_name, holiday_desc, lang_code and is_active), the system store the Holiday in the Database
 1. Validates if all required input parameters have been received as listed below for each specific request
    * location_code - character (36) - Mandatory
    * holiday_date - date - Mandatory